 State Plan for Independent Living

-• Every three years states are required to submit a State Plan for Independent Living (SPIL) to the Administration for Community Living (ACL)
+Every three years states are required to submit a State Plan for Independent Living (SPIL) to the Administration for Community Living (ACL).

-2025-2027 State Plan
+Full versions of 2025-2027 State Plan

-2021-2024 State Plan
+2021 – 2024 State Plan

 In 2023, the Administration for Community Living (ACL) provided the option to update the 2021 – 2023 SPIL with a one year extension in place of drafting a new three year SPIL.
 MASILC updated the 2021 – 2023 SPIL to include 2024.
 The final documents are below: